Bhutan in Flux: Tradition vs. Modernity

 The vision of GMC is to house 1 million Bhutanese and foreign residents by 2060.
 The city is to be a major transit hub, to compete with Singapore, and includes the country’s first railway connecting the city with Assam, India.

 Using renewable energy, the project is currently focused on completing the Gelephu International Airport by 2029.
-This is the first major project in GMC’s “Diamond Strategy,” which initially sees a One Country, Two Systems model.
+This is the first major project in GMC’s “Diamond Strategy,” which initially sees the satellite city using a One Country, Two Systems model.

-The first phase is the international community, including attracting tech giants like Apple and Google.
-The second part of the diamond is the coming together of the two systems to integrate the local population and more Bhutanese culture.
+The first phase casts a wide net, aiming to attract an international community, including tech giants like Apple and Google.
+The second part of the diamond is the coming together of the two systems to integrate the city with the local population and more Bhutanese culture.

 The Future is Bright(ish)